uhck/uhck/README.md

 - 👋 Hi, I’m @uhck
-- 👀 I’m a frontend engineer and designer in web3
+- 👀 I’m a software engineer and designer in web3
 - 🌱 I’m currently learning 3d generative art and react
-- 💞️ I’m looking to collaborate on a vision
-- 📫 Reach me @ karenscapsule@gmail.com

 <!---
 uhck/uhck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.